Reviews You Can Rely On

 Coleman 4-Person Cabin with Instant Setup

-camping tent - three of our top preforming tents enjoying a evening under the stars
+camping tent - three of our top-performing tents enjoying an evening under the stars.

-Three of our top preforming tents enjoying a evening under the stars
+Three of our top-performing tents enjoying an evening under the stars.

 Credit: Rob Gaedtke

-To get ready for this review, we scoured the internet, read personal accounts, and dug into bloggers' and YouTubers' thoughts on the best tents on the market.
-After selecting the most promising options, we purchased 16 of the best camping tents on the market and got to work.
-We measured, weighed, and inspected each before carting them out to the woods and desert for proper testing.
-We tested them side-by-side in various Lake Tahoe area locations, in the hot and harsh conditions of Joshua Tree National Park, and in the ripping wind of Reno, NV.
+To prepare for this review, we scoured the internet, read personal accounts, and dug into bloggers' and YouTubers' thoughts on the best tents on the market.
+After selecting the most promising options, we purchased 18 of the best camping tents on the market and got to work.
+We measured, weighed, and inspected each before carting them to the woods and desert for proper testing.
+We tested them side-by-side in various Lake Tahoe locations, in the hot and harsh conditions of Joshua Tree National Park, across the great state of Utah, and in the ripping wind of Reno, NV.
 Our team conducted more than 60 individual tests to help you find the perfect tent to match your needs and budget.

 Our in-depth testing process of camping tents breaks down into five rating metrics: